sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 >> Comment from Hugh: I think we do not need to do this section.
 It was in the original lab because connection to ES was going to be via MQ.
 But in our lab, connection to ES doesn't use MQ.
 So no need to define this security/authorisation for the remote QMgr.

 1. Open a terminal window on Developer machine.
+1. Sign into the relevant ICP namespace:

-	- Execute `sudo cloudctl login`
+  - In the Terminal session, execute `sudo cloudctl login`.
-	- Type root password = `Passw0rd!`
+  - Provide the password for student: **Passw0rd!**.
-	- Select `acemq` nameserver
-	- Type user: `admin` and password: `admin`
+  - Ensure that the API Endpoint **https://mycluster.icp:8443** is specified.
+If a different one is specified, execute `sudo cloudctl logout` and try again.
+  - Provide the CIP userid: **admin** with  password **admin**
+  - Set the namespace context to **acemq**.
+(You must choose this namespace, because the kubectl work you are about to do is for this namespace.)
+1. Start a bash shell to the mq pod:
   - Execute `kubectl get pods`
   - Find mq pod
   - Execute `kubectl exec -it mq-ibm-mq-0 -- /bin/bash`.
 You will be root user on mq server on ICP .

-2. You need to configure security in order to allow ACE send a message to QMGR.DEV (remote MQ) .
+2. Configure security in order to allow ACE send a message to QMGR.DEV (remote MQ) .

-	- Insert aceuser as part of mqm group
+	- Within the bash shell, create **aceuser** as part of the **mqm** group:
  	- `sudo useradd -m aceuser`
  	- `sudo usermod -a -G mqm aceuser`
-	- Execute `runmqsc QMGR.DEV` to open MQ Configuration
+	- Execute `runmqsc QMGR.DEV` to open the interactive MQ Commandline environment.
  	- Type `SET CHLAUTH(ACE.TO.ES) TYPE(BLOCKUSER) ACTION(REPLACE) USERLIST('nobody') `
  	- Type `ALTER AUTHINFO(SYSTEM.DEFAULT.AUTHINFO.IDPWOS) AUTHTYPE(IDPWOS) CHCKCLNT(OPTIONAL)`
  	- Type `ALTER QMGR CHLAUTH(DISABLED)`
  	- Type `Refresh Security`
-	- Type exit
+ 	- Type `end` to exit from runmqsc.

+	1. Execute `exit` to terminate the bash shell.

 ## Deploy the bar files

-Deploy the BAR Files to the CIP environment.
+In this section you will deploy the BAR Files to the CIP environment.
 You will deploy each one separately, and each will create an IntegrationServer in the ACE environment.

 >_**Note:**_ When deploying, you will create a unique hostname for each BAR file; this is referred to as the `NodePort IP` setting when configuring the Helm Release.
 For example: **orders.10.0.0.5.nip.io** and **inventory.10.0.0.5.nip.io**. .
 The **10.0.0.5.nip.io** portion means WHAT ??? .
 The whole value of `NodePort` must be unique; it points to the HTTP listener for the specific Integration Server.

 1. The typical way to deploy a BAR File is from the ACE Dashboard.
 Use one of the following methods to get to the ACE Dashboard.
-  - Go directly by opening a browser session to https://ace.10.0.0.5.nip.io/ace-ace
+  - Go directly by opening a browser session to https://mycluster.icp/ace-ace1
-  - Start with the ICP Portal https://10.0.0.1:8443.
+  - Start with the ICP Portal https://mycluster.icp:8443.
 Choose `Workloads` -> `Helm Releases`.
-Find `ace-ace` release and launch the `webui` from there.
+Find the `ace-ace` release and launch the `webui` from there.
   - Start with the Platform Navigator: https://10.0.0.5/icip1-navigator1, and select `ace1`.
 Note: occasionally this appears to fail; if it does then simply select `ace` on the failure screen and it should work.
 2. On the ACE Dashboard, make sure you are on the Servers tab.